 Having trouble with excessive use of alcohol, tobacco and other drugs, including cannabis, is a brain disorder.
 Here is a link to a chart of commonly abused substances: NIH Commonly Abused Drug Charts.
 For more information about addiction, withdrawal, and tolerance, see The Science of Drug Abuse and Addiction:The Basics.

 Treatment of substance use disorders includes behavioral changes, and sometimes, brief medications.
-See What to Do If You Have a Problem with Drugs: For Teens and Young Adults.
+See Treatment and Recovery.
 It can be difficult to make other psychiatric diagnoses when substance use is co-occurring.
 Therefore, we will encourage a sustained period of being clean and sober before making other diagnoses on a case-by-case basis.